 Twitchers are willing to go to great lengths to see any bird species they haven't previously recorded, even traveling extensive distances at great expense to see a new lifer.
 The process of adding a new bird to the life list often starts with dedicated monitoring of local and regional birding hotlines, paying close attention to any vagrant sightings or rare bird reports.
 When a new bird is spotted, a twitcher will do everything feasibly possible to see it, including:

 - Taking time off work, using sick leave, personal days, or even making outlandish excuses

 - Traveling on short notice and possibly great expense to get to the bird quickly, before it leaves

 - Forsaking other commitments or social obligations in order to add one more tick to the life list

 - Possible overuse of bird call recordings to entice a bird into a position for a suitable view

-It must be noted that not all twitchers engage in risky, unsavory or disreputable behavior in order to see new bird species.
-It is unfortunate that the practice of twitching has gained a reputation of poor behavior, and many twitchers eagerly enjoy birds in responsible, ethical and polite ways as they add more species to their lists.
+It must be noted that not all twitchers engage in risky, unsavory, or disreputable behavior in order to see new bird species.
+It is unfortunate that the practice of twitching has gained a reputation for poor behavior, and many twitchers eagerly enjoy birds in responsible, ethical, and polite ways as they add more species to their lists.

 Twitching - Good or Bad?

 Twitching can be controversial among birders.
-On one hand, competitive birding can be fun and can raise interest in birding, particularly for younger generations who will then grow to support bird conservation.
-Twitchers can help confirm rare bird reports, share sightings with other birders and enhance records about migration patterns and population changes.
-Their contributions to nature preserves, national parks and similar areas through guest passes, admission fees and voluntary donations help support habitat restoration and preservation.
+On one hand, competitive birding can be fun and can raise interest in birding, particularly for younger generations who will then grow to support bird conservation and avitourism.
+Twitchers can help confirm rare bird reports, share sightings with other birders, and enhance records about migration patterns and population changes.
+Their contributions to nature preserves, national parks, and similar areas through guest passes, admission fees, and voluntary donations help support habitat restoration and preservation.